yli-yasir/tech-write/programming-language-implementations.md

 A: 💡It depends on the implementation, and implementations can involve both approaches.

-### The difference between a programming language and its implementation.
+### The difference between a programming language and its implementation

 A language is a means to express ideas or meaning.
 A programming language is about **what you want to communicate to the computer**.
 It's not about how it ends up being executed by the computer.